darkdrago74/rpi-wifi-fallback/README.md

-# Raspberry Pi WiFi Fallback Hotspot
+# Raspberry Pi WiFi Fallback Hotspot   (NOT RELEASED YET // NOT FULLY FUNCTIONNAL)

 🚀 Automatic WiFi fallback system that creates a hotspot when your configured networks are unavailable.
 Perfect for 3D printers, IoT projects, and headless Raspberry Pi setups!